Trained as an ecologist and molecular biologist, I study the cultural and environmental implications of biotechnology.

 Policy

 What should the next 100 years of American biotechnology innovation look like?
-As a Biosecurity and Innovation Fellow at Stanford University’s Center for International Security and Cooperation (CISAC), I am leading a policy research programme envisioning how to create an American bioeconomy by the people, for the people.
-Through interdisciplinary collaborations with policy experts, biologists, community activists, and youth, I am developing a roadmap to advance diversity, equity, and justice in the American bioeconomy.
+As a Biosecurity and Innovation Fellow at Stanford University’s Center for International Security and Cooperation (CISAC) and Department of Bioengineering, I led a policy research programme, Biology for Everyone (BIO4E) envisioning how to center biology innovation in community.
+Through interdisciplinary collaborations with policy experts, biologists, community activists, and youth, we developed a national roadmap for the creation of free, publicly accessible biology labs, LABraries, and the creation of a new profession: the LABrarian.

 I was a 2021 Mirzayan Science and Technology Policy Fellow with the National Academies of Sciences, Engineering, and Medicine (NASEM).